 Toward a More Rewarding Way of Being

-Releasing bottled-up feelings is fundamental to psychotherapy; it offers you respite from the psychic stress of repression.
+Releasing bottled-up feelings is fundamental to psychotherapy; it offers respite from the psychic stress of repression.
 People always feel relieved when the weight of repression lifts.
 Soon after, they report a surge of confidence, a product of a stronger emotional core.
-Group therapy is also an excellent tool in building stronger and healthier relationships.
+Group therapy is also an excellent tool for building stronger and healthier relationships.
 (See "See Adult Group Therapy.")

 When you take better care of your feelings, you take better care of yourself and those you love.
 You come to appreciate and value your relationships more.
 Could you take the time to consider how you manage your feelings and what your psychosomatic pain is trying to tell you?
 Not only will you feel happier, but many studies also show you might live longer.